Wholesale Market Participation via Competitive DER Aggregation: DERA-DSO coordination

 \section{DERA-DSO coordination}

 All generation and consumption resources aggregated by DERA need to bypass the distribution network to participate in the wholesale market.
-The DERA aggregation presented in this work assumes that the aggregated DER at each distribution network PoA is bounded by access limits imposed through the distribution network access limit auction in \cite{ChenBoseMountTong23DERA}.
-A DERA submits a bid curve in this auction representing its willingness to acquire access at PoAs in the distribution system.
+The DERA aggregation presented in this work ensures that the aggregated DER at each distribution network PoA is bounded by access limits imposed through the distribution network access limit auction in \cite{ChenBoseMountTong23DERA}.
+A DERA submits a bid curve in this auction representing its willingness to acquire access at PoAs.
 We assume that a DERA is a price taker in the access limit auction.
 Therefore, the bid-in demand curve for network access from the DERA at a particular PoA is the marginal benefit (profit) from having a DER aggregation under the PoA.
-The maximum expected profit of DERA is given by

-where $\Pi(\overline{\Cbf},\underline{\Cbf}) := \mbbE_{\gbf, \pi}[\Pi(\overline{\Cbf},\underline{\Cbf})], \eeq where $\Pi(\overline{\Cbf},\underline{\Cbf})$ is the maximum DERA profit computed from the optimal value of (\ref{eq:DERAsurplus_LnGPCC}), with the vector of realized renewable generations over all buses and the realized LMP.
-Note that when participating in the forward network access auction, the BTM DG and LMP are random.
+The maximum expected profit of DERA is \beq \varphi(\overline{\Cbf},\underline{\Cbf}) := \mbbE_{\gbf, \pi}[\Pi(\overline{\Cbf},\underline{\Cbf})], \eeq where $\Pi(\overline{\Cbf},\underline{\Cbf})$ is the maximum DERA profit computed from the optimal value of (\ref{eq:DERAsurplus_LnGPCC}), given the realized renewable generations over all buses and the realized LMP.
+Note that when participating in the forward network access auction, both the BTM DG and LMP are random.

-\subsection{DERA benefit function for distribution network access}
+\subsection{DERA Benefit Function for Distribution Network Access}

 The following Proposition provides an expression for the benefit function of DERA, $\varphi(\overline{\Cbf},\underline{\Cbf})$, which can be used as the bid curve of access limits submitted to the auction in \cite{ChenBoseMountTong23DERA}. \begin{proposition}[Benefit function for network access] With the DERA profit maximization (\ref{eq:DERAsurplus_LnGPCC}), the expected DERA surplus is